Hanson (band): Zac Hanson

 Zachary Walker Hanson was born on October 22, 1985, in Arlington, Virginia, but raised in Tulsa, Oklahoma.
 He is the youngest of the three brothers in Hanson, and was six when the band started in 1992.
 He plays drums, percussion, piano, guitar and also sings backup and lead vocals in the band.
-Zac, at age 12 years and 126 days, is the seventh-youngest Grammy nominee of all time.
+Zac, at age 12 years and 126 days, is the ninth-youngest Grammy nominee of all time.
 He holds the title of youngest songwriter nominated for a Grammy Award (same year).
 Zac married Kate Tucker on June 3, 2006.
 They have five children.
 On October 2, 2019, Zac was involved in a motorcycle accident in Tulsa, Oklahoma, which resulted in five broken bones: three broken ribs, a broken clavicle, and a cracked scapula.
 Zac and his family are also gamers, and currently run a gaming channel on YouTube named "Zaccidental Gamer", where they play such games as Minecraft Dungeons, Halo Infinite, and more.
-In February, 2023 Zac was ordained as a deacon in the Eastern Orthodox Church.
+In February 2023, Zac was ordained as a deacon in the Eastern Orthodox Church.